harrislapiroff/chromamine.com/src/posts/set-and-link-contras.md

 [pluck]: https://www.youtube.com/watch?v=BSBXrXzU7_I
 [a note]: https://my.strathspey.org/dd/formation/93/

-1. Couples face each other across the set, taking convenient hands with their partner along the side
+1. Couples face the other couple across the set, taking convenient hands with their partner along the side
 2. All balance right and left (4 beats)
 3. All turn over their right shoulder as they trade places along the side of the set with the robins going through the middle and larks going round the outside (4 beats)